Aavkd/DeepReSearch/README.md

 For environment variable specific issues, see our [Environment Variable Troubleshooting Guide](ENV_TROUBLESHOOTING.md).

 Quick troubleshooting steps:
-- If n8n fails to start, check that all environment variables are properly set
+- Check that all environment variables are properly set
 - For Ollama issues, ensure the model is pulled and the service is accessible
 - For search API errors, verify your API keys and quota limits
-- If you get a 404 error when testing, ensure the workflow is imported and activated in n8n
-- Check the n8n logs with: `docker-compose logs n8n`
+- Check the service logs with: `docker-compose logs`

-## Current Limitations

-Due to environment variable access issues in the current n8n setup:

-1. **Cache Lookup**: The cache lookup functionality has been temporarily disabled and replaced with a pass-through function
-2. **Environment Variables**: Environment variables are not accessible within n8n workflows
-3. **Workaround**: See the [Credentials Guide](CREDENTIALS_GUIDE.md) for details on the implemented workaround

-These limitations will be resolved once the environment variable access issue is fixed.

 ## License